or-meisson/reshop-manager/README.md

 # Re:Shop Manager

-Welcome to Re:Shop Manager, an application designed for managing clothing items as part of the Re:Shop project.
-Re:Shop aims to facilitate the buying and selling of second-hand clothing in Jerusalem.
+Re:Shop Manager is a web application designed specifically for managing inventory for "Re:Shop", a clothing project that aims to facilitate the buying and selling of second-hand clothing in Jerusalem.

 ![image](https://github.com/or-meisson/reshop-manager/assets/148000181/f682938a-0ecb-476d-8788-9cb7577df10b)

 ## Features

 ### 1. Overview

-Re:Shop Manager allows users to efficiently manage their inventory of clothing items.
-Whether you're arranging items for sale or updating their status, this application provides essential tools to streamline your operations.
+Re:Shop Manager allows users to efficiently manage their inventory of clothing items, track item statuses (sold or unsold), maintain detailed item records, print clothing labels, and add new items.

 ### 2. Functionality